Trimming tall hedges

 Our guide takes you through how to trim tall hedges in just 5 steps – and includes practical tips on tools and technique.

-Overview: Trimming tall hedges
+Overview: Trimming HIGH hedges

 • Use cordless long-reach hedge trimmers, and a ladder if needed